Amadeus-/adohope/README.txt

 ## Modules folder

-Here all the modules that is used to parse the backup data.
+Here all the modules that are used to parse the backup data.
 Modules like, ManifestDb, Photos, Contacts, etc..

 ## Shared folder